Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 #### General informations :
+All the informations come from this [GitHub](https://github.com/dji-m100-ros/dji_m100_gazebo) (works in Melodic) and **it only works with the M100** but can be adapted to other drones.
 The DJI M100 is a quadrotor drone which needs a kinetic ROS version to work with hector_quadrotor.
 However the simulation can be done on Melodic (just need to add a pluging to hector).
 It can work in collision free mode, be piloted (joystick or keyboard) or given a nav goal on Rviz.
 Hence,it needs Rviz to work with dji_m100_description.
 <br>
 Customisable : some worlds are already integrated (collision sphere, search and rescue...).
 Some features are already included : Landing, take-off, send goal.
 Launch file as examples for the Gazebo simulation are already implemented.
+> Even though it does not launches DJI Assistant, the drone should still be plugged in.

 ### Sensors emulated :
 Camera, odometry, altitude, inertia unit IMU, joint state.
 Navigate with GPS and more.
 The advantage of havn=ing Gazebo is that a wide range of sensors is available.